abhikainthla/OLX-Clone/Vishal/README.md

 Semantic HTML Tags:

-## <h1>, <h2>, <p>: These are semantic HTML tags representing headings and paragraphs, respectively.
+h1, h2, p: These are semantic HTML tags representing headings and paragraphs, respectively.
-## <a>: Represents hyperlinks and is used for linking to different sections or external resources.
-## <ul>, <li>: Represents an unordered list and list items, respectively.
+a: Represents hyperlinks and is used for linking to different sections or external resources. ul, li: Represents an unordered list and list items, respectively.
 Used in the "Table of Contents" section.

 ### About Section: